BrilliantPlugins/brilliant-geocoder-gravityforms/readme.txt

 With Gravity Forms installed, you can install this plugin in the usual WordPress way.

-1. Upload the plugin files to the `/wp-content/plugins/geometa-acf` directory, or install the plugin through the WordPress plugin screen directly.
+1. Unzip and upload the plugin files to the `/wp-content/plugins/brilliant-geocoder-gravityforms` directory, or install the plugin through the WordPress plugin screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

+= Creating your first Geocoding field =

-3. Optionally visit the Gravity Forms settings page enter a Geocod.io or Google Maps API key, or to change which email is sent with OSM Nominatim API calls.
+1. (Optional) Visit the Gravity Forms settings page enter a Geocod.io or Google Maps API key, or to change which email is sent with OSM Nominatim API calls.
+2. Create a new Gravity Form (or edit an existing one).
+3. (Optional) Visit the form settings page and select which geocoder to use.
+It will use OSM Nominatim by default.
+4. Add the input fields you want the user to fill out.
+5. Add the Geocoder field (under the Advanced Fields tab).
+6. In the Geocoder field associate the geocoder parameters with the other input fields on your form.
+7. Publish your form and add it to a page like you would any other Gravity Form!

-Create a new Gravity Form and add the Geocoder field from the Advanced Fields menu.
+and add the Geocoder field from the Advanced Fields menu.
 Add other input fields, then in the Geocoder settings select which fields will be used as parameters for the geocoding.